NURS FPX 9903 Assessment 4 Reflection

 To better understand the relationship between perception and assumptions in this study, operational definitions are required for the following concepts:

-On self-analysis here, I appreciated that my prejudices, presuppositions, and biases always interfere with my work.
-These biases can influence how I perceive, reason, and even engage with people.
+On self-analysis, I appreciated that my prejudices, presuppositions, and biases always interfere with my work.
+These biases can influence how I perceive, reason, and engage with people.
 Because of preconceptions, it is possible to bias the evaluation in favor of some methodologies or miss other perspectives.

 Conclusion

 Applying the process with the help of the SBAR tool provided better outcomes, which were proved by increased adherence to the handoff protocols and a decrease in the rate of adverse events, including patient falls.
 The data thus revealed that through the standardization of handoffs, communication went a notch higher, and a safer atmosphere was created for patients.
-Read more about our sample NURS FPX 9904 Assessment 4 Evidence-Based Handoff Procedures for Nursing Staff to Reduce the Risk of Adverse Events for complete information about this class.
+Explore our blog DNP FPX 9903 Assessment 3 Quality/Performance Improvement Framework for complete information about this class.

 References